1995parham/dotfiles/docs/vim.md

 ### JavaScript

-Personally I use ESLint as linter for my JS projects and you can install it with locally in your project with following commands:
+Personally I use [ESLint](https://eslint.org/) as linter for my JS projects.
+It can be configured by many aspects and styles.
+Personally I use standard style of Javascript which can be configured on eslint by following comamnds and yaml configurations.
+You can find more about Javascript standard style [here](https://standardjs.com/).

 ```sh
 # setup eslint locally